 Continuous provision challenges the children to push boundaries, take risks and create their own learning paths.

-Each school day begins with an exciting provocation!
-Staff introduce provocations and teach objectives through whole class, small group, teacher directed activities and by going into continuous provision to observe children’s play and move learning forward at that point.
-Using 2Simple and children’s ‘Look What We Can Do’ journals, staff record a ‘snapshot’ of evidence of children’s learning to build an overall picture and set next steps for learning.
-Formative assessment takes place within every session and helps staff to identify children who require further challenges or additional support to achieve the objective.
+New learning begins with an exciting provocation!
+Staff introduce provocations and teach key learning through whole class, small group, teacher directed activities and by joining the children in continuous provision to observe children’s play, interact, model and play with children, moving their learning forward at that point.
+‘Look What We Can Do’ journals, record a ‘snapshot’ of children’s independent learning to celebrate children's progress and inform next steps for learning.
+Continuous formative assessment helps staff to identify children who require further challenges or additional support to achieve the key learning.

-Each day children access a short daily Maths and Phonics lesson.
-In EYFS children are organised in Phonics and Maths groups, according to their ability.
+Our youngest learners in Nursery enjoy daily Maths activities and a Phonics input.
+In Reception, each day children access a short daily Maths input and a Read Write Inc. lesson.
+In Reception children are organised into Phonic groups, according to where they are on their learning journey.
 These groups are fluid and flexible according to children's progress and needs.
-Children's progress is tracked each term and lessons are differentiated to meet the needs of all learners.
-In addition to daily Phonic and Maths lessons, small groups of children in EYFS also access Phonics, Maths and Communication and Language interventions.
-These bespoke interventions provide opportunities for children to revisit previous teaching, reinforce class teaching and to support children in achieving a Good Level of Development.
+Children's progress is tracked each half term and this informs planning for next steps.
+We appreciate how children learn and develop differently and we plan bespoke interventions to provide opportunities for children to revisit previous learning, reinforce class teaching and to support children in achieving a Good Level of Development.

 At Gilmour Infant School we use both formative and summative assessments to inform medium term and weekly planning for our younger children.
 We start with a baseline assessment at the beginning of the school year.
 Assessment information is also used at half termly Pupil Progress meetings to inform next steps.
 Target children are identified and intervention planned and implemented.
 Assessment data is submitted termly using Insight and achievement and progress of groups of learners is analysed.
 Lesson observations, book scrutinies, learning walks and pupil/parent/staff voice are all used to monitor and evaluate the teaching and learning in EYFS.